Muramas/DromaDiag/DromaDiag_Primer.md

 ---

-## Common Patterns For AI-Assisted Modding
+## Common Patterns For DromaDiag Modding

-When working with an AI assistant on a Caves of Qud mod, the recommended workflow is:
+When working with a mod on a Caves of Qud mod, the recommended workflow is:

 **Step 1 — Discover:** Use `dromadiag:search` with relevant keywords to find what types and members exist in the area you're working in.